JongseobBaek/inet/doc/src/developers-guide/ch-packets.rst

 the dual representation of packets.
 The above example creates a packet which contains a single chunk with a sequence of bytes.
-As the packet is passed through the protocols, they can interpret the data (e.g. by calling :func:`peekAtFront`) as they see fit.
+As the packet is passed through the protocols, they can interpret the data (e.g. by calling :fun:`peekAtFront`) as they see fit.
 The Packet API always provides the requested representation, either because it’s already available in the packet, or because it gets automatically deserialized.